borisschapira/boris.schapira.dev/_posts/en/web/2019/2019-09-30-user-timing-api-next-frame.md

 ## In a nutshell

 - Call the User Timings API to create custom business-related timestamps.
 - Encapsulate them  inside `requestAnimationFrame()` callbacks to get to understand how the IU behaves, rather than the code execution.
-If you really want to understand the code, attach two marks: you will have an idea of the display latency.
+If you want to understand the code, attach two marks: you will have an idea of the display latency.